-My research aims to address these challenging questions in the context of cyber-physical systems, while contributing to the fields such as statistical learning, control theory and game theory.
+My research aims to address these challenging questions in the context of cyber-physical systems, while contributing to the fields such as reinforcement learning, control theory and game theory.
 I am especially interested in many applications in the areas of multi-agent systems, intelligent transportation systems and renewable energy systems.

 Some specific topics are:

-Applications: I am interested in developing decentralized learning algorithms for multi-agent systems, motivated by the problems in robotics and UAVs.
 I am also working on developing data-driven learning and optimization algorithms for intelligent transportation systems.
 For example, how do we exploit the historical data and high-resolution real time data to predict future traffic flow and signal timings?
 I use machine learning techniques to develop scalable learning and prediction algorithms in this context.
 These algorithms can be used to develop traffic control and routing protocols in transportation networks, to optimize the throughput and reduce queues.
 I am also interested in using tools from learning theory to model consumer behavior and preferences, especially in the context of energy systems and online markets.

 Theory: Markov Decision Processes, Approximate Dynamic Programming, Decentralized Control, Optimal Control.